-- A variation with a single mother (instead of a father) happens in Change 123: Motoko's mom promises to 5-year old Motoko that she will come to the sport event at kindergarten.
+- A variation with a single mother (instead of a father) happens in Change 123: Motoko's mom promises to 5-year-old Motoko that she will come to the sport event at kindergarten.
 But the morning of the day when this is supposed to happen, she suddenly tells Motoko that she must go on an important business trip.
-What happens after this (see Change 123 page for details) actually creates Motoko's first Split Personality.
+What happens after this actually creates Motoko's first Split Personality.

 - Shotarou's not doing this when her own father did is a large part of what gets Little House with an Orange Roof's Rina to accept Shotarou as a stepfather.

-- In one chapter of Keroro Gunsou, Natsumi really hopes her mom Aki can compete with her in the three-legged race at her school's sports festival, but Aki ends up having to work after all.
+- In one chapter/episode of Sgt.
+Frog, Natsumi really hopes her mom Aki can compete with her in the three-legged race at her school's sports festival, but Aki ends up having to work after all.
 The Keronians catch wind of this, and Keroro schemes to offer to take Aki's place as part of a scheme to get Natsumi indebted to him.
 But in the end, Giroro ends up running with Natsumi, instead.

 - Peter Banning failing to show as promised for his son's baseball game in Hook is one of the many things said son holds against him.

-- Parodied and played to the hilt in Austin Powers: Goldmember, complete with song by Austin Powers and Ming Tea: "Daddy Wasn't There," quoted at the top of the page.
+- Parodied and played to the hilt in Austin Powers in Goldmember, complete with song by Austin Powers and Ming Tea: "Daddy Wasn't There," quoted at the top of the page.